pshenmic/platform-explorer/packages/api/README.md

 * returns 404 `not found` if identity don't have withdrawals
 * Pagination always `null`
 * `status` is a string.
 Possible values: `QUEUED`, `POOLED`, `BROADCASTED`, `COMPLETE`, `EXPIRED`
+* `hash` is the platform state transition that asked for the withdrawal, not a core transaction id
+* `transactionIndex` is the asset unlock index, the same one carried in the payload of the core asset unlock transaction, so an l1 view can be paired with this record by it.
+It is `null` until the withdrawal is pooled into a transaction, and `transactionSignHeight` alongside it is the core height the transaction was signed at
 ```
 GET /identity/A1rgGVjRGuznRThdAA316VEEpKuVQ7mV8mBK1BFJvXnb/withdrawals?order=asc&start_at=95eiiqMotMvH23f6cv3BPC4ykcHFWTy2g3baCTWZANAs&timestamp_start=2024-10-10T02:37:39.187Z